tsugiproject/tsugi-org/md/ADVANTAGE.md

 defined because it is different for each issuer.
 You can see the complete keyset URL after you create the issues and view its data.

-(Scenario A - LMS Mints Tool Keys)

-If the LMS will be issuing the tool's public and private keys it should not need the KeySet url.
-It should be able to set up your Tsugi instance with just the `OIDC Connect` and `OIDC Redirect` endpoints.

-The go into the LMS and create your integration.
-When it is done, you should get back the issuer, client id, deployment id, platform keySet URL, platform token retrieval URL, tool public key and tool private key.

-All of the LMS values except deployment id are entered into the `Add Issuer` screen and you can add the Issuer.

-Continue to Creating a Tenant / Key below.

-(Scenario B - Tsugi Mints Tool Keys)

-This is a bit trickier because the LMS may want the complete Tool keyset URL before giving you any of their data.
+Sometimes the LMS needs our Tool keyset URL before giving you any of their data values.
 It is somewhat of a chicken and egg problem.
 But it is easy to solve.

-Create an Issuer with fake random data for iany of the fields (issuer, client-id, key set URL, token retrieval URL) that the LMS won't provde you in advance.
-Leave the platform public key blank as it normally is retrieved form the platform keyset URL.
+Create an Issuer with fake random data for any of the fields (issuer, client-id, key set URL, token retrieval URL) that the LMS won't provde you in advance.
-Leave the two tool keys blank so Tsugi mints them and save the issuer.

 Then immediately view the issuer.
 At that point you should see all the data that the LMS needs.
 Typically the LMS will need the tool public key, the tool keyset url,